 2 Weeks Prior

-- Prep a meal that you can freeze to either bring with you in a cooler or have available when you return from your trip.
+- Prepare a meal that you can freeze to bring with you in a cooler or have available in your home freezer when you return from your trip.

 1 Week Prior